kahalagan00/cv-24/README.md

 # CV24

-My Personal Portfolio for the Year 2024
+My Personal Portfolio for the Year 2025

 Will be updated weekly 📅

-All images used are my own and taken with my own camera 📸
+All images and SVGs are from open-source resources.

 ### Main Projects Showcased

 - EgoLift University
-- Memwork
 - My Age
-- Bluelock
-- Blackjack
-- Distance Radar